-The self-employment tax rate is 15.3%.
-The rate consists of two parts: 12.4% for social security (old-age, survivors, and disability insurance) and 2.9% for Medicare (hospital insurance).
-Only the first $87,000 of your combined wages, tips, and net earnings in 2003 is subject to any combination of the 12.4% social security part of SE tax, social security tax, or railroad retirement (tier 1) tax.
+The self-employment tax rate is currently 15.3 percent.
+The rate consists of two parts: 12.4 percent for social security (old-age, survivors, and disability insurance) and 2.9 percent for Medicare (hospital insurance).
+Only the first $87,000 of your combined wages, tips, and net earnings is subject to any combination of the 12.4 percent social security part of SE tax, social security tax, or railroad retirement (tier 1) tax.

-All your combined wages, tips, and net earnings in 2003 are subject to any combination of the 2.9% Medicare part of SE tax, social security tax, or railroad retirement (tier 1) tax.
+All your combined wages, tips, and net earnings in 2003 are subject to any combination of the 2.9 percent Medicare part of SE tax, social security tax, or railroad retirement (tier 1) tax.